 Two-day District events for the 2014 season include Michigan District Events, Mid-Atlantic Robotics District Events, New England District Events and Pacific Northwest District Events.
 Teams attending these events will not have as much time to work on their robots at events as teams attending traditional Three-day Regional events.
 Due to this, teams are granted an additional “Robot Access Period” to unbag their robot between “Stop Build Day” and their Two-day District events.

 Teams attending Traditional Regional Events are NOT granted a “Robot Access Period” after “Stop Build Day”.
 This section only applies to teams attending District Events.

 During the Robot Access Period, teams may perform any activity they would normally do during the build season, including practicing with the robot.

 Teams may unlock their robot for a total of 6 hours during the 7-day period preceding any two-day event in which their team will be competing with their robot.
-The 6 hours may be broken up in any way the team wishes, with the exception that no single access period may be shorter than 2 hours.
+The 6 hours may be broken up in any way the team wishes, with the exception that no single access period may be shorter than 30 minutes and the team may not have more than 3 access periods prior to each event.
 The robot must be locked up in between sessions and this must be documented on the Robot Lock-Up Form each time.